bobschrag/token-matcher/README.md

 functions and tests, an attribute short-hand function...

-- Should include at least an argument (we use `this`) to accommodate the plain version of the current var (e.g., `*int`).
+- Should include at least an argument (we use `this`) to accommodate the plain version of the current tm-var (e.g., `*int`).

-- May include arguments to accommodate any vars in using templates.
+- May include arguments to accommodate any tm-vars in using templates.

 - May include (as all ours do) an argument for an